 Because it begins from the end of Chaitra to the beginning of Baisakh, it is also known as the festival of Nepali New Year.

 This is Nepal’s longest and most extensive festival, especially famous in Patan (Lalitpur District).
 A huge chariot is built on Pulchowk Road over a few weeks.
 And eventually, the god Machchhendranath placed within, and three days later, the chariot begins its procession throughout Patan and wider Lalitpur, towards Bungamati.
 Machchhendranath is that the Newar God of rain, and also the festival ushers in the monsoon.

 Naag Panchami falls within the middle of the monsoon.
 It’s a Hindu festival that worships the serpent god, Naag.
 Photos of Naag are attaching in the doorways, and milk offered to the God Naag.
 It’s believed that appear Naag protects against snake bites.
 This festival marks admiration serpents because of the water guardians, and to make sure regular rain within the country.

 Janai Purnima is Sacred Thread Event.
-Nowadays, Hindu men, particularly the Brahmins and Chettris perform their annual amendment of Janai and everyone who celebrates this festival place a sacred thread around their behavior.
-Gosaikunda, the holy lake in high altitude, witnesses a good celebration on nowadays.
+Nowadays, Hindu men, particularly the Brahmins and Chettris perform their annual amendment of Janai, and everyone who celebrates this festival places a sacred thread around their behavior.
+Gosaikunda, the holy lake at a high altitude, witnesses a good celebration nowadays.

 Krishna Janmashtami marks the birth of Lord Krishna.
 Thought of the eighth incarnation of God Vishnu, Krishna is that the most important character within the Hindu epic, the Mahabharat.
 Nowadays Hindu devotees visit Lord Krishna’s temples.
 Specifically, thousands of devotees gather at the stone Krishna’s Mandir in Patan Durbar Square.